 While the rate of overdose on opioids continues to rise, it is also a preventable death.
 In some states, opioid-related overdose deaths have far surpassed the number of deaths associated with motor vehicle accidents, as the Los Angeles Times points out.

-This statistic is unsettling, considering that there is a omni-potent weapon against opiate overdose,, but isn’t used nearly enough.
+This statistic is unsettling, considering that there is an omni-potent weapon against opiate overdose, but isn’t used nearly enough.
 Naloxone was approved by the Food and Drug Administration (FDA) nearly 41 years ago as a low-cost, generic medication.
 Most any first responder, including firefighter, emergency medical technician, or police officers knows the powerful capability naloxone has in potentially reversing a near fatal opiate overdose.
-There’s no detrimental side effects of naloxone, yet many people who might likely know someone who is in need of this life-saving antidote, never heard of it.
+There are detrimental side effects of naloxone, yet many people who might likely know someone who is in need of this life-saving antidote, never heard of it.

 “Opioid overdose is a major public health problem for which we have few proven solutions.
 This study provides observational evidence that OEND can have a population-level dose effect in reducing overdose death rates, where the greater the implementation, the greater the impact,” said Alexander Walley, MD, MSc, an attending physician in general internal medicine at BMC and the study’s lead author.

 Liken it to an EpiPen for peanut or bee stings allergies if you will, naxolone coupled with overdose education is a tool to prevent opioid overdose.
 But its barriers to use are that it is so underutilized, relatively unknown and requires a prescription.
 Yet, physicians prescribe narcotic and addictive pain medications such as hydrocodone and oxycontin, which have a potential for overdose.
 Shouldn’t naloxone, a drug that isn’t addictive, be prescribed along with these?
 Many detox centers could use such a treatment to help ensure the safety of their patients while detoxing.